parkermac/LPM/obsmod/README.md

 This also saves the figure as a png in LPM_output/obsmod_val_plots.

 `plot_casts.py` This focuses on CTD casts at a single station, and plots observed and modeled vertical profiles, one for each month.
 Typically I only apply this to Ecology stations.

-`plot_casts2.py`
+It works for more than one gtagex, which is isefule for model-model-obs comparisons.

 ---